iKalin/IDM-Data-Flow/README.md

 **1. Create a Data provider to fetch data**

 A Data provider conforms `DataProviderProtocol`.
-You need implement `request` method to get data, which specify input parameters type and ouput data type.
+You need implement `request` method to request data, which specify input parameters type and ouput data type.
 This also return a closure, which can cancel request.

 ```swift
 func request(parameters: <#input_type#>?, completion: ((Bool, <#output_type#>?, Error?) -> ())?) -> (() -> ())?